chakeresa/recipe_microservice/README.md

 Body:
 {error: 'Number of ingredients must be provided as a "q" query param'}
 ```
+## Known Issues
+ - Potential to optimize query by number of ingredients (currently using forEach instead of an SQL query)

 ## Core Contributors
  - Alexandra Chakeres, [@chakeresa](https://github.com/chakeresa)
  - Ryan Miller, [@ryanmillergm](https://github.com/ryanmillergm)